-The eastbound I-240 on-ramp from Shields Blvd. is permanentlyclosed due to its close proximity to I-35.
+The eastbound I-240 on-ramp from Shields Blvd. was permanentlyclosed due to its close proximity to I-35.
 I-240 traffic will now use the new on-ramp at Santa Fe Ave.

 The southbound I-35 off-ramp to S.E.
-82nd St. is permanently closed to make room for a new, longer ramp from I-240.
+82nd St. was permanently closed to make room for a new, longer ramp from I-240.
 I-35 traffic will now use the off-ramp at S.E.
 89th St.